FransUrbo/drive-by-wire/README.md

   MIGHT be a feedback from the actuator, or a dip in voltage/amps when it's moving that the power supply can't quite handle (I DID get a very cheap one!), so the Pico doesn't get enough power..

+## Update Mon 1 Jul 2024

+* Change the motherboard connector.
+AGAIN!! :D
+  The huge connector I've been looking at never *really* sat right with me.
+But found a fairly nice chassis connector, which means I can use a ribbon cable connector for the motherboard.
+  Saves A LOT (!!) of space.

 # Additional information